Steel Plate Weight Calculator — ft, lbs

 How to use this calculator

-Cost — enter price per pound or per plate to estimate total material cost.
+Cost — enter price per pound (mill basis) or a flat price per finished plate to estimate the order total.

 Saved Calculations